Buongiorno a tutti!! Hello all!!

 Alternatively, there is the restaurant-type of a cheese grater, where you put small chunks of cheese inside and use the hand crank tool to get a large amount of grated cheese to your food quickly!

-Now, for those of you who love those huge flakes of delicious Parmesan cheese, you can have a look at this Steel Cheese Slicer by Boska Holland.
+Now, for those of you who love those huge flakes of delicious Parmesan cheese, you can have a look at this Steel Cheese Slicer by Boska Holland from Amazon.
 This sure makes a pasta or salad dish look absolutely stunning with gorgeous flakes of parmesan on top!

 These make the best gifts for people who love to cook.
-This Rachael Ray Terra Cotta garlic roaster is really great because you put your garlic in the oven and cook it while you are getting everything else ready for dinner.
+This Rachael Ray Terra Cotta garlic roaster I found on Amazon is really great because you put your garlic in the oven and cook it while you are getting everything else ready for dinner.
 Then, when dinner is ready, pull this now golden and sweet garlic out of the oven to spread on your bread.

 What is amazing about cooking garlic like this, is that there is absolutely no strong or 'spicy' kind of taste left in the garlic.
 You are just left with a golden, spreadable and very flavorful garlic.
 When I serve a pasta dish, I always make sure there is a fresh loaf of Italian bread on the table, and I actually replace my butter with this garlic.
 It is one of my favorite things to do and cuts down on the calories (if you are counting!)